lucascb/conchalabs-api/README.md

 # Conchalabs-API

 Conchalabs take-home project.
-This application consists of a Python API built using FastAPI, SqlModel and SqlAlchemy and a Postgres database.
+This application consists of a REST API built using Python and a Postgres database.

+## Stack

+* FastAPI
+* SqlModel
+* asyncpg
+* alembic
+* Terraform

 ## Running locally